anubhavcoder/flu_shot_learning/README.md

 The link for the challenge is: https://www.drivendata.org/competitions/66/flu-shot-learning/

 My approach takes the following steps:

+\begin{itemize}
+	\item Do background research, learn more about the problem at hand.
+	\item Think of hypotheses to test from the data
+	\item Perform exploratory data analysis (EDA) to learn more about the data
+	\item Create visualizations
+	\item Design, implement, and evaluate ML models
+		\begin{itemize}
+			\item Logistic regression (as baseline)
+			\item Random forest
+			\item Feedforward neural network
+		\end{itemize}
+	\item subset the data, run different ML models on different subsets of the data.
+	If this gives promising results (e.g., one model architecture does better on a certain subset of the data), then we can use an ensemble of various models.
+	\item Work with test set
+		\begin{itemize}
+			\item Compare training and test set, check for things such as consistency in class balance, similar proportions of certain values, etc.
+			\item Run model on test set
+			\item Get predictions, submit predictions
+		\end{itemize}
+\end{itemize}

 	- Do background research, learn more about the problem at hand.
 	- Think of hypotheses to test from the data
 	- Perform exploratory data analysis (EDA) to learn more about the data